ngx-lottie/ngx-lottie/README.md

 You can also use the `lottie-web` light version.
 As Hernan Torrisi (author of `lottie-web`) explains:

-> It should work fine but animations won't render correctly if they have expressions or effects.
+> It should work fine, but animations won't render correctly if they have expressions or effects.

 The light version can be imported using the following code: